-- Korea: has an early warning system in place to monitor 20 key raw materials to ensure stable supplies. - US: Executive Order 'America's Supply Chains': in-depth reviews of industrial bases.
-The reviews include requests for comments with detailed questionnaires, as well as recommendations for strengthening resilience. - US: 'section 232 investigations' serves to collect market information from companies and stakeholders.
-The Trump Administration launched two investigations, on aluminium and steel, which conclusions led to tariff hikes of 10 and 25% respectively.
-More recent investigations on vanadium and titanium sponges have not led to actions yet. - US: Executive Orders 13817 (A Federal Strategy To Ensure Secure and Reliable Supplies of Critical Minerals) and 13953 (Addressing the Threat to the Domestic Supply Chain From Reliance on Critical Minerals From Foreign Adversaries and Supporting the Domestic Mining and Processing Industries).
-EO13817 launched an in-depth review of critical minerals supply chains necessary for the US economy and national defence and looked into expanding mining production in the US.
-EO13953 charged the Secretary of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from foreign powers. - Japan: JOGMEC supports exploration and technological development by Japanese companies through equity capital and liability guarantees.
-Investment by JOGMEC in rare earth overseas projects involving Japanese companies to diversify supply.
-Its purpose, scope, structure, and obligations are defined in the JOGMEC ACT. - Japan: Under the planned revision of JOGMEC ACT to be submitted to the Diet JOGMEC is to strengthen financial support for
+- Korea: has an early warning system in place to monitor 20 key raw materials to ensure stable supplies - US: Executive Order 'America's Supply Chains': in-depth reviews of industrial bases.
+The reviews with detailed questionnaires, as well as recommendations for strengthening resilience. - US: 'section 232 investigations' serves to collect market information from companies and stakehold launched two investigations, on aluminium and steel, which conclusions led to tariff hikes of 10 and investigations on vanadium and titanium sponges have not led to actions yet. - US: Executive Orders 13817 (A Federal Strategy To Ensure Secure and Reliable Supplies of (Addressing the Threat to the Domestic Supply Chain From Reliance on Critical Minerals From Foreithe Domestic Mining and Processing Industries).
+EO13817 launched an in-depth review of critical m for the US economy and national defence and looked into expanding mining production in the US.
+EO the Interior to produce every 180 days a report on critical minerals supplies and potential risks from foreign to the control of the Interior to produce every 180 days a report on critical minerals supplies and potential risks from foreign to the Interior to produce every 180 days a report on critical minerals supplies. - Japan: JOGMEC supports exploration and technological development by Japanese companies thro guarantees.
+Investment by JOGMEC in rare earth overseas projects involving Japanese companies to scope, structure, and obligations are defined in the JOGMEC ACT.

-Japanese businesses' rare earths exploration and refining operations.

-- Japan: JOGMEC operates a national stockpiling system of rare metals to secure long-term raw materials supply.
-Stockpiles are sufficient to meet 60 to 180 days' demand.
-In addition, under the planned Mining Act to be adopted by the Diet, Japan is to restrict access to rare-earth resources in Japan's exclusive economic zone (offshore deposits). - Korea: State owned Korea Resources Corporation runs a stockpile storage system for rare metals. - China: big state-owned enterprises are encouraged to take a leading role in their sectors, to ensure market stability, compliance with government directives and maximum benefit for China.
-The government actively supports consolidation into few powerful companies, often also state-owned. - The UK and Australia: The two countries have set up Working Group on critical minerals in 2021.
-Australia and the UK are continuing to identify investment opportunities that would bolster Australia's critical minerals sector and the UK's manufacturing and energy ambitions. - UK: Plans to adopt the Critical Minerals Strategy later this year to set out steps to ensure the UK's long-term security of supply for critical minerals.
-It will help create the conditions needed to grow this vital sector and set out how the UK aims to work with other countries to create international standards and ensure supply chains are robust. - UK: The UK also plans to establish the Critical Minerals Intelligence Centre, which will provide ongoing intelligence on the supply of and demand for critical minerals.
+- Japan: Under the planned revision of JOGMEC ACT to be submitted to the Diet JOGMEC is to s Japanese businesses' rare earths exploration and refining operations112. - Japan: JOGMEC operates a national stockpiling system of rare metals to secure long-term raw in sufficient to meet 60 to 180 days' demand.
+In addition, under the planned Mining Act to be adopted access to rare-earth resources in Japan's exclusive economic zone (offshore deposits). - Korea: State owned Korea Resources Corporation runs a stockpile storage system for rare metals. - China: big state-owned enterprises are encouraged to take a leading role in their sectors, to ensure m government directives and maximum benefit for China.
+The government actively supports consolidatio often also state-owned. - The UK and Australia: The two countries have set up Working Group on critical minerals in 20 continuing to identify investment opportunities that would bolster Australia's critical minerals sector a energy ambitions. - UK: Plans to adopt the Critical Minerals Strategy later this year to set out steps to ensure the UK for critical minerals.
+It will help create the conditions needed to grow this vital sector and set out how countries to create international standards and ensure supply chains are robust. - UK: The UK also plans to establish the Critical Minerals Intelligence Centre, which will provide ong of and demand for critical minerals.